mosip/documentation/docs/Registration-Client-Setup.md

    * Once download completed then communicate with TPM to decrypt the key{if TPM enabled}, which is used to decrypt the UI and service jars and start the application.

 **Application Startup:**

-   - User should initially be online to validate their authentication against the MOSIP server.
+   * User should initially be online to validate their authentication against the MOSIP server.
 Post which, the sync process would be initiated.
-   - Once the sync process completed then restart the application to pick the local configuration.
+   * Once the sync process completed then restart the application to pick the local configuration.
-   - User should perform the self onboarding before start using the application.
+   * User should perform the self onboarding before start using the application.

-# Update Process
+# Update process
 The application refers to the 'maven-metadata.xml' to verifies any new version exists or not.
 [Which is generated under the '**registration-client**' module post successful Jenkins build.]

 mosip.rollback.path - Make sure that the rollback path is provided in this variable, which is available in 'spring.properties' file; as part of the **registration-services** module.